Skip to main contentArrow Right

 Fig: Descope Flows page where you import the JSON file

-You will also need to embed the flow component using either React or a HTML Web Component in your application, and specify in the Descope Console where it is hosted.
-This is important because Cognito will need to know where you redirect you once you select Login with Passkeys on your main application login page.
+You’ll also need to embed the Flow component in your application using either React or an HTML Web Component.
+In the Descope Console, specify where the component is hosted.
+This is important because Amazon Cognito will need to know where to redirect users when they choose Login with Passkeys on your main login screen.

 descope console oidc configuration